BackFace-Softwares-INC/Simple-Object-Placer/README.md

 # Warnings:

 The place where you want to place the object must have collision, this is mandatory.
-Tested only on Godot 4.4.1.stable on Arch Linux.
+Tested only on Godot version >= 4.x.

 # TO-DO: